hyprwm/hyprland-wiki/pages/Getting Started/Quick-start.md

 - edit `~/.config/hypr/hyprland.conf`
 - replace the `monitor=` line with `monitor=NAME,RES@Hz,OFFSET,SCALE`, for example `monitor=DP-1,1920x1080@60,0x0,1` (See [Monitors](#monitors) for more info about the values).
-You can also add multiple of those for multi-montor setups.
+You can also add multiple of those for multi-monitor setups.

 After this, upon launching Hyprland again, everything should be fine, provided